Manuperezro/The-Climbing-Club-MS2/README.md

           }

   ##### Maps Bug 2:

-    - At the begining I was tried to render multiple maps in the same html file, using only one map Id or canvas and as a result I was only rendered the first ones and the rest shwoing an empty cavas.
+    - I tried to render multiple maps in the same html file, using only one map object, with one ID, as a result I was only rendered the first map, the rest weren't rendered.

     - To be able to render multiple maps I found a solution in Slack Overflow:
       Creating different variables(Objects)in the Init fuction, and assign in one Id lats and log key and values:

-         + //Function to render multples maps in one html.file. function initMap() {
+        +  //Function to render multples maps in one html.file.

+     function initMap() {
      const map1 = new google.maps.Map(document.getElementById("map1"), {
         zoom: 10,
         center: {
            lat: 36.91354492839833,
            lng: -4.761574142993195
         }
     });